-There are a number of ways in which you can pay for your fees, and you can choose which option suits you best.
+There are several ways in which you can pay for your fees, and you can choose which option suits you best.
 Often, more than one option is used where it is the most convenient for you.
 The most popular options are:

-- Re-direction of pensions- it is possible to have your State Retirement pension and other benefits re-directed so that they are paid directly to the local authority instead of to you.
-Pensions from you/your spouse's previous employers, in some instances, can also be redirected in the same way. - By invoice we can send you an invoice periodically for the part of the charge that you are able/have elected to pay this way.
+- Re-direction of pensions/benefits it is possible to have your State Retirement pension and other benefits re-directed under an Appointeeship with the Department for Works and Pensions/Job Centre Plus so that they are paid directly to the local authority instead of to you.
+The Council will charge a weekly flat-rate fee for this arrangement which will be allowed as an expense against your financial assessment.
+See page 15 of this Fact Sheet. - By invoice we can send you an invoice periodically for the part of the charge that you are able/have elected to pay this way.
 The invoice will relate to a service that you have already received. - Direct Debit you can set up a direct debit agreement so that all, or part, of your charge is taken directly from your bank account.
 You will be sent an invoice to show you how much is owed before the payment is taken from your account.